webofdata/specification-archived/specification.md

 The client MUST store the value of `wod:next-data` property only after it has committed the changes indicated by the entities in the response.

-A client can then keep making calls and then storing the value in the 'wod:next-data' header until no more data is available.
+A client can then keep making calls and then storing the value in the 'wod:next-data' property until no more data is available.

 At subsequent further intervals a client should use the stored `wod:next-data` value and a requst to 'get-changes' to determine if there are any changes to the dataset.